-3. provide for the exchange of each Stock Option outstanding immediately prior to such event (whether or not then exercisable) for an option on some or all of the property which a holder of the number of shares of Common Stock subject to such Stock Option would have received and, incident thereto, make an equitable adjustment as determined by the Committee in its absolute discretion in the exercise price of the Stock Option, or the number of shares or amount of property subject to the Stock Option or, if appropriate, provide for a cash payment to the Participant in partial consideration for the exchange of the Stock Option.
+With respect to Options, provide for the exchange of each Option (iii) outstanding immediately prior to such event (whether or not then exercisable) for an option on some or all of the property which a holder of the number of Shares subject to such Option would have received and, incident thereto, make an equitable adjustment as determined by the Committee in its absolute discretion in the exercise price of the Option, or the number of shares or amount of property subject to the Option or, if appropriate, provide for a cash payment to the Participant in partial consideration for the exchange of the Option, and with respect to Stock Appreciation Rights, provide for comparable exchanges.

-15. Limitations Imposed by Section 162(m).
+16. Limitations Imposed by Section 162(m).

-(a) Qualified Performance-Based Compensation.
+Qualified Performance-Based Compensation.
 The Committee may make the granting and/or vesting of an Award subject to the attainment of one or more pre-established objective performance goals during a performance period, as set forth below.
-It is intended that the compensation realized by the Participant from such Awards would qualify as "qualified performance-based compensation" within the meaning of Code section 162(m).
+To the extent provided by the Committee in connection with any Award, it is intended that the compensation realized by the Participant from such Awards shall qualify as "qualified performance-based compensation" within the meaning of section 162(m) of the Code.

-Performance Goals.
-Prior to the ninety-first (91st) day of the applicable performance period or during such other (i) period as may be permitted under section 162(m) of the Code, the Committee shall establish one or more objective performance goals with respect to such performance period.
-Such performance goals shall be expressed in terms of one or more of the following criteria: (a) earnings (either in the aggregate or on a per-share basis, reflecting dilution of shares as the Committee deems appropriate and, if the Committee so determines, net of or including dividends); (b) adjusted net income (meaning net income, excluding restructuring and related severance costs, inventory write-downs and related purchase commitment charges, write-offs of purchased research and development, and individually material one-time gains or charges); (c) gross or net sales; (d) cash flow(s) (including either operating or net cash flows); (e) financial return ratios; (f) total shareholder return, shareholder return based on growth measures or the attainment by the shares of a specified value for a specified period of time, share price or share price appreciation; (g) value of assets, return or net return on assets, net assets or capital (including invested capital); (h) adjusted pre-tax margin; (i) margins, profits and expense levels; (j) dividends; (k) market share, market penetration or other performance measures with respect to specific designated products or product groups and/or specific geographic areas; (1) reduction of losses, loss ratios or expense ratios; (m) reduction in fixed costs; (n) operating cost management; (o) cost of capital; (p) debt reduction; (q) productivity improvements; (r) inventory turnover measurements; or (s) customer satisfaction based on specified objective goals or a Company-sponsored customer survey.
-Each such performance goal (A) may be expressed (1) with respect to the Company as a whole or with respect to one or more divisions or business units, (2) on a pre-tax or after-tax basis, (3) on an absolute and/or relative basis, and (B) may employ comparisons with past performance of the Company (including one or more divisions) and/or the current or past performance of other companies, and in the case of earnings-based measures, may employ comparisons to capital, stockholders' equity and shares outstanding.
+(i) Performance Goals.
+With respect to any Award that is intended to qualify as "qualified performance-based compensation" within the meaning of section 162(m) of the Code, prior to the ninety-first (91st) day of the applicable performance period or during such other period as may be permitted under section 162(m) of the Code, the Committee shall establish one or more objective performance goals with respect to such performance period.
+Such performance goals shall be expressed in terms of one or more of the following criteria: (A) earnings (either in the aggregate or on a per-share basis, either including or excluding any or all of interest, depreciation and amortization, reflecting dilution of shares as the Committee deems appropriate and, if the Committee so determines, net of or including dividends); (B) net income, adjusted as the Committee deems appropriate, including but not limited to adjustments to exclude any or all of restructuring and related severance costs, inventory write-downs and related purchase commitment charges, and individually material one-time gains or charges); (C gross or net sales; (D) cash flow(s) (including either operating or net cash flows); (E) financial return ratios; (F) total shareholde return, shareholder return based on growth measures or the attainment by the Shares of a specified value for a specified period or time, share price or share price appreciation; (G) value of assets, return or net return on assets, net assets or capital (including invested capital); (H) adjusted pre-tax margin; (I) margins, profits and expense levels; (J) dividends; (K) market share, marke penetration or other performance measures with respect to specific designated products or product groups and/or specific geographic areas; (L) reduction of losses, loss ratios or expense ratios; (M) reduction in fixed costs; (N) operating cost management; (O) cost of capital; (P) debt reduction; (Q) productivity improvements; (R) inventory turnover measurements; or (S customer satisfaction based on specified ob management; (O) cost of capital; (P) debt reduction; (Q) productivity improvements; (R) inventory turnover measurements; or (S customer satisfaction based on specified objective goals or a Company-sponsored customer survey.
+Each such performance goals